UnnayanSingh/HushImage-Web/README.md

-# 🖼️ Image Steganography Web App (with Flask + MySQL)
+# 🖼️ HushImage-Web (with Python + Flask + MySQL)

 This is a full-featured web application that lets users securely **hide and reveal messages inside images using steganography**, along with secure login, password encryption, and download/export features.

 ---

 ## 🚀 Features

-✅ User authentication (Login/Register)
+- User authentication (Login/Register)
-✅ AES encryption with image steganography
+- AES encryption with image steganography
-✅ Hide messages in PNG images
+- Hide messages in PNG images
-✅ Auto-delete original upload for storage security
+- Auto-delete original upload for storage security
-✅ Reveal secret message using password
+- Reveal secret message using password
-✅ User history with image previews
+- User history with image previews
-✅ Export history as CSV or PDF
+- Export history as CSV or PDF
-✅ Change password functionality
+- Change password functionality
-✅ Dark mode toggle for better UX
+- Dark mode toggle for better UX

 ---